ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 bal edi codegen <EDI schema path> <output path>
 ```

 The above command generates all Ballerina records and parsing functions required for working with data in the given EDI schema and writes those into the file specified in the output path.
-The generated parsing function (i.e., `fromEdiString(...)`) can read EDI text files into generated records, which can be accessed from Ballerina code similar to accessing any other Ballerina record.
+The generated parsing function (i.e., `fromEdiString(...)`) can read EDI text files into generated records, which can be accessed from the Ballerina code similar to accessing any other Ballerina record.
 Similarly, the generated serialization function (i.e., `toEdiString(...)`) can serialize generated Ballerina records into EDI text.

 ## Example